 Instructions

 - Soak a small lemon size tamarind ball in ½ cup of hot water for 10 minutes.
 Gently squeeze out the pulp.
 Set this aside.
-Tamarind pulp is ready.
+Tamarind pulp is ready.1 tablespoon tamarind paste

 Making Fish Fry Masala

-- Take a plate & spread rava over it.
-Place the marinated fish on this plate.
-Gently press the fish on it so that it gets coated well with rava.
-Flip the fish & coat it on the other side too.
-Set it aside.
+- Take a plate and spread rava evenly on it.
+Place the marinated fish on the plate and gently press so it sticks well.
+Flip the fish and coat the other side too.
+Set these rava coated fish aside on a plate.¾ cup fine rava

 Frying the fish

-- Heat 3 tablespoon of oil in a pan over medium heat. ‘
+- Heat 3 tablespoons of oil in a pan over medium heat.
+Place the coated fish in the pan and shallow fry.

 Notes

-- You can make the fish masala in advance.
-Transfer it to an airtight container.
-Store it in the freezer for longer shelf life.
-Use it within 15 days.
+- Make the fish masala ahead and freeze it in an airtight container.
+Use within 15 days.

 Nutrition